 Eventually, Best shaved his hair and sported an ‘M’-shaped hairline like countless men affected by male pattern baldness.

 While his father always had a strong head of hair, it’s possible that Best inherited the trait from another relative.
 However, Best has blamed his hair loss on repeated bleaching and wearing tight ponytails.

 Why did Calum Best choose to have a hair transplant?

-Calum Best has discussed his hair transplants openly.
+Best has discussed his hair transplants openly.
 In a Daily Star article from 2017, Best explained his decision to undergo treatment because “no man wants to be bald when he is older”.

-He continued: “Losing your hair is one of the most demoralising things that can happen to a man as he ages.
+Calum said: “Losing your hair is one of the most demoralising things that can happen to a man as he ages.
 You don’t feel nearly as good about yourself and it eats away at your confidence.”